Danychr1/Linux-Apache-Webserver/README.md

 # 🌐 Linux Apache Web Server Setup
 A hands-on lab for installing and configuring Apache web server on Debian-based Linux distributions (Ubuntu, Kali, Debian).

 ## 📦 What You'll Learn

-Install Apache2 using the APT package manager
+* Install Apache2 using the APT package manager

-Start and enable the Apache service
+* Start and enable the Apache service

-Verify the Apache default page at http://localhost Manage Apache using systemctl commands
+* Verify the Apache default page at "http://localhost"

+* Manage Apache using "systemctl" commands

-Check network configuration with ip a
+* Check network configuration with "ip a"

 ## 🚀 Quick Start
 1. Make the script executable